RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 #### Online Multiplayer Support?

 Online Multiplayer is something that was initially scoped in but with further changes to the online system on its way it's something we can't officially support fully at this time.
 We've made efforts to make sure that our gameplay code is client-independent however this does not preclude desyncs due to loading and lag and multiplayer may be very unstable.
+Feel free to submit bugs about this feature, just no promises it'll be 100% working at any time :P

 ### Core Engine Changes